InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

                      Make sure you have the paths for the BrainWebData you just extracted as well.

-   BUILD_FIGURES : Set this to ON..
-Recommended, to ensure that the figures
-                   are in sync with the toolkit to ensure reproducability.

 5. Open the generated project in VS and build it.
 -------------------------------------------------------------------------------